kckndrgn/octoprintDocker/README.md

 This is designed for the RaspberryPI 4b running the 64bit Bullseye OS General steps include:
--create UDEV rules to give the printer a named symbolic link -install docker & docker-compose
+- create UDEV rules to give the printer a named symbolic link
+- install docker & docker-compose
--create first octoprint container and test connection to printer -create service and enable
+- create first octoprint container and test connection to printer
+- create service and enable
--create UDEV rules to start service
+- create UDEV rules to start service
--restart UDEV service and test
+- restart UDEV service and test

 ## Create symbolic link in /dev for printer(s)
 12/19/23 - update, you can use the /dev/serial/by-id/ to get a system specific id and you will not